fogfish/fogfish.github.io/_posts/2017-05-24-migrate-you-application-to-cloud.md

 - Non-functional requirements: scalability, availability and fault tolerance
 - Ensure the system and product evolution for business needs

-Let me tell you a my story!
+Let me tell you a my story - How to Migrate Application To Cloud Age!

 ## Fashion Search as Swarm of Microservices